-So, what can you do with 80,000 IHG Points?
+So, what can you do with 140,000 IHG Points?
 As I mentioned, IHG's footprint is worldwide.
-Their award chart ranges from as low as 10,000 points a night to 70,000 points a night.
-So, with this bonus, you could stay 8 nights somewhere, but expect lower-end properties in lesser markets.
-On the high end, IHG properties can be some of the best in the world, like the Intercontinental Resort and Spa Moorea, which is only 50,000 points per night!
+Their award chart ranges from as low as 10,000 points a night to 70,000 points a night, and IHG has recently updated their awards program to be dynamically priced.
+So, with this bonus, you could stay 14 nights somewhere, but expect lower-end properties in lesser markets.
+On the high end, IHG properties can be some of the best in the world, like the Intercontinental Paris-Le Grand.

 The only issue I've found in using IHG points in the past, is that any status benefits you might have aren't honored on an awards reservation.
 That being said, the benefits of status in IHG are not that great, but it would be nice to get upgrades at places like the Intercontinental Downtown Los Angeles, where I stayed in 2018.

 One last note – be sure you're getting good value out of your IHG points.
 You should be getting over 0.5 cents per point in value if you are redeeming for an award stay.
 Otherwise, it's a better deal to pay cash (and earn the points).